aw5193-source/projectprototype/README.md

-index.html is the code to prototype the doc can be downloaded
+index.html is the code to prototype, the doc can be downloaded